 Advocacy.
 Renee Hobbs works to increase visibility for digital and media literacy at the national level.
-In 2012, she serves as a Fellow for the American Library Association Office of Information Technology Policy.
+In 2012, she served as a Fellow for the American Library Association Office of Information Technology Policy.
 As a field-builder, she helped found the Partnership for Media Education, which evolved into the National Association for Media Literacy Education (NAMLE), the national membership organization for media literacy.
 She has sought exemptions to the Digital Millennium Copyright Act (DMCA) to advance the benefits of digital learning for all teachers and students.
 She is also active in helping educators understand their rights and responsibilities when using mass media, popular culture and digital media in education.
 Her white paper, Digital and Media Literacy: A Plan of Action offers a blueprint of pragmatic actions to bring these competencies to all Americans.
 It was released in Washington D.C. in November, 2010 and published by the Aspen Institute and the Knight Commission on the Information Needs of Communities in a Democracy.

 Community and Global Service.
 With her colleagues at the Media Education Lab, Hobbs developed Powerful Voices for Kids, a university-school partnership that offers a comprehensive program for K-12 schools including a summer enrichment program for children, staff development program, hands-on mentoring and curriculum development, and parent and community outreach.
 She has worked in Italy, the Netherlands, Brazil, Argentina, France and China to help bring media literacy education to students and teachers worldwide.
 She partnered with the United Nations Alliance of Civilizations to explore how media literacy can promote mulicultural understanding, particularly of the peoples and cultures of the Middle East.